 Although it takes time to make these spicy, translucent-amber pickles, the enticing scent of simmering spices rewards you while you work.
 Actually the recipe is quite simple – the hardest part is just peeling the rind.

 Remove the pink, ripe part of the melon for another use, such as a fruit cup.
 Cut the rind into ¾-inch-wide slices, remove outer peel, and then cut slices into small squares of about 1 inch.
 Cover with water and cook until tender.
 Boil sugar and vinegar 10 minutes.
-Add spices tied in a cheesecloth bag and simmer about 1 hour.
+Tie spices in a cheesecloth bag, add to vinegar mixture, and simmer about 1 hour.
 Add drained watermelon pieces and simmer another hour.
-Remove spice bag and pour watermelon and syrup into hot sterilized jars.
+Remove spice bag and put watermelon into hot sterilized jars.
 Pour syrup over the fruit and seal.
 Process in a boiling-water bath for 15 minutes.